Important information about the 2021 ASB Polyfest Event

 All news media crews are registered with our Media team throughout the day and advised of any related stories that may be of interest.
 Please let us know if your school has an interesting story or links to the festival and we’ll be happy to share it!

 Each school has the right to film their own group(s).
-Each school will be provided with two “School Media Passes.”
-The school must identify two current students or teachers from your school who will be responsible for filming your group(s).
+Each school will be provided with a “School Media Pass” for each cultural stage.
+The school must identify current students or teachers from your school who will be responsible for filming your group(s).
 These Media Passes cannot be used or given to anyone else.
 Any filming with no valid pass may be asked to pack down and/or be removed from the specific stage area with a warning.

-Speech competitions will be held on the four Pacific stages (Samoan, Niue, Tongan and Cook Islands).
-Information, criteria and topics will be sent to schools later in Term 4 in 2019 or Term 1 in 2020.
+There will only be Speech competitions for Samoa, Tonga and Niue.
+These will all be held on the Samoan Stage.
+Information, criteria and topics will be sent to schools later in March 2021.

-Please refer to the website for more information regarding open and closing dates as these may vary per stage.
+Please refer to the website for more information regarding, topics, opening and closing dates as these may vary per stage.

 WEBSITE AND SOCIAL MEDIA PLATFORMS